 Young children are not admitted but well behaved dogs are.
 There are no fruit machines, no music played or football shown.
 The bar is festooned with pump clips of beers long since consumed and the walls covered with items to amuse.

 For aficionados of satire a visit to the gents washroom is a must.
-To complete any visit Rick and Chris ensure a welcoming and relaxed approach to proceedings and there are numerous events and musical entertainment to be sampled.
+To complete any visit Rick and Chris ensure a welcoming and relaxed approach to proceedings.

 Perhaps however, most importantly what really sets an experience at The Raddle apart is all entrants are equal in status and as such can enjoy the company of fellow ‘Raddlers’ without any prejudices which are left firmly outside the door.